chgebhardt/picam_sync_neuro/README.md

 sudo apt get update
 sudo apt get install ansible
 ```
 (optional: Set up an connections.ini file containing the IP addresses and ports to connect to your Pis on your main computer.
-To set it up, copy the example file and edit it:)
+To set it up, copy the example file and edit it with your Pi IPs and Ports that u use)
 ```
 cd ~/Desktop/picam_sync_neuro/code/config
 cp connections.ini.example connections.ini